openebs-archive/cstor-operators/docs/workload/prometheus-operator/prometheus.md

-Verify Prometheus service is accessing over web browser using http://<any_node_external-ip:<NodePort>
+Verify Prometheus service is accessible over web browser using http://<any_node_external-ip:<NodePort>

 Example: